Autonomous Finance Operations

 • Exception investigation When an anomaly is detected, an agent gathers context before routing it to a human.
 Instead of “unusual payment to vendor X,” the agent delivers full context: historical average, last similar payment, likely explanation, and confidence score.

 • Safety boundaries Every agent operates within explicit rules.
 No agent posts journal entries above a defined threshold without human approval.
 No agent changes vendor banking details.
 No agent overrides approval chains.
-The boundaries are accounting rules, not just technical permissions.
+The boundaries are accounting rules, not purely technical permissions.

 Why our AI agents are different: Most automation agencies deploy AI without understanding accounting rules.
 Our team includes a qualified Chartered Accountant who defines the business logic, the escalation rules, and the safety boundaries.
-The agents do not just work they work the way an accountant would expect them to.
+The agents do not just work; they work the way an accountant would expect them to.

 04Compliance MonitoringAutomated Audit Trails and Regulatory Checks